XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 When an Offer is placed into an order book, its exchange rate is truncated based on the `TickSize` values set by the issuers of the currencies involved in the Offer.
 When a trader offers to exchange XRP and an issued currency, the `TickSize` from the issuer of the currency applies.
 When a trader offers to exchange two issued currencies, the offer uses the smaller `TickSize` value (that is, the one with fewer significant digits).
 If neither currency has a `TickSize` set, the default behavior applies.

 The `TickSize` value truncates the number of _significant digits_ in the exchange rate of an offer when it gets placed in an order book.
-Issuers can set `TickSize` to an integer from `3` to `15` using an [AccountSet transaction](#accountset).
+Issuers can set `TickSize` to an integer from `3` to `15` using an [AccountSet transaction][].
 The exchange rate is represented as a number of significant digits plus an exponent; the `TickSize` does not affect the exponent.
 This allows the Ripple Consensus Ledger to represent exchange rates between assets that vary greatly in value (for example, a hyperinflated currency compared to a rare commodity).
 The lower the `TickSize` an issuer sets, the larger the increment traders must offer to be considered a higher exchange rate than the existing Offers.

 The `TickSize` does not affect the portion of an Offer that can be executed immediately.
 (For that reason, OfferCreate transactions with `tfImmediateOrCancel` are unaffected by `TickSize` values.)
 If the Offer cannot be fully executed, the transaction processing engine calculates the exchange rate and truncates it based on `TickSize`.
 Then, the engine rounds the remaining amount of the Offer from the "less important" side to match the truncated exchange rate.
 For a default OfferCreate transaction (a "buy" Offer), the `TakerPays` amount (the amount being bought) gets rounded.
 If the `tfSell` flag is enabled (a "sell" Offer) the `TakerGets` amount (the amount being sold) gets rounded.